sonus21/rqueue/docs/message-handling/producer-consumer.md

                                   +-----+
 ```

-If we have configured producer and consumer on two different clusters then we can disable
+If you have configured the producer and consumer on separate clusters, you can disable the Rqueue
-Rqueue scheduler on producer machine using `rqueue.scheduler.enabled=false` once we turn off Rqueue
+scheduler on the producer machine by setting `rqueue.scheduler.enabled=false`.
+This configuration
-scheduler on producer application, it will just act as producer now.
-We should also set
-`rqueue.system.mode=PRODUCER`, otherwise we may observe QueueDoesNotExist error
+ensures that the producer application operates solely as a producer without handling scheduling
+tasks.

+Additionally, it's crucial to set `rqueue.system.mode=PRODUCER` to prevent
+potential `QueueDoesNotExist` errors.
+This setting explicitly defines the application mode as a
+producer, ensuring that it doesn't attempt to perform consumer-specific operations that might lead
+to queue-related issues in a split-cluster setup.

 ```text
 +-----------------------+                         +------------------------+